 What is lesser known is that the symbolism they used, the eagle, swastika and other symbols, was not “invented by the Nazi’s”.

-All Nazi symbolism is syncretized with influence from Norse viking runes and Romans and Greek beliefs.
-Not surprising as they called themselves the 3rd reich, after the roman empire being the 1st empire and the german empire the 2nd empire.
+Nazi symbolism is syncretized with influence from Norse viking solar runes and Romans and Greek beliefs mainly related to astronomy.
+The swastika for the rotation sky and eagle of Zeus etc. Not surprising as they called themselves the 3rd reich, after the roman empire being the 1st empire and the German empire the 2nd empire.

 Quote: he former German state, most often used to refer to the Third Reich, the Nazi regime from 1933 to 1945.
 The First Reich was considered to be the Holy Roman Empire, 962–1806, and the Second Reich the German Empire, 1871–1918, but neither of these terms are part of normal historical terminology.
 Source: https://www.oxfordreference.com/display/10.1093/oi/authority.20110803100411704#:~:text=The%20former%20German%20state%2C%20most,part%20of%20normal%20historical%20terminology.